On the geometric structure of currents tangent to smooth distributions: Notation and preliminary results

 For example, it suffices that $v$ be continuous and $\dive v$ be a locally finite measure, or that $v$ belong to the Sobolev class $\smash{H^s_\loc}$ for some $s\ge 0$ and $\dive v\in\smash{H^{-s}_\loc}$.
 In particular it suffices that $v\in\smash{H^{\scriptscriptstyle 1/2}_\loc}$ (in this case $\dive v\in\smash{H^{\scriptscriptstyle -1/2}_\loc}$ because the divergence is a first-order differential operator). \end{parag}

-\sottosezione*{Decomposability bundle and sparseness of a measure} Here we briefly recall the notion of decomposability bundle of a measure $\mu$, and show that the dimension of this bundle gives a lower bound on the degree of sparseness of~$\mu$, expressed in terms of absolute continuity \wrt integral geometric measures $\I^d_t$.
+\sottosezione*{Decomposability bundle and sparseness of a measure} In this subsection we briefly recall the notion of decomposability bundle of a measure $\mu$, and show that the dimension of this bundle gives a lower bound on the degree of sparseness of~$\mu$, expressed in terms of absolute continuity \wrt integral geometric measures $\I^d_t$.

 \begin{parag}[Decomposability bundle of a measure] Here we briefly sketch the definition of the \emph{decomposability bundle} of a measure, introduced in \cite{Alb-Mar},~\S2.6.
 Given a positive finite measure $\mu$ on the open set $\Omega$, we denote by $\F(\mu)$ the class of all families $\{F_t\colon t\in I\}$ parametrized by $I:=[0,1]$ such that: \begin{itemize} [leftmargin=25pt, itemsep=2pt] \item each $F_t$ is a $1$-dimensional rectifiable set in $\Omega$; \item the measure $\lambda:=\int_I (\Haus^1\trace F_t)\, dt$ satisfies $\lambda\ll\mu$. \footnoteb{Recall that $\lambda$ is given by $\lambda(E):=\int_I \Haus^1(F_t\cap E) \, dt$ for every Borel set $E\subset\Omega$, where $dt$ is the Lebesgue measure; we implicitly require that this integral is well-defined and finite.} \end{itemize} The decomposability bundle of $\mu$ is a map that to every $x\in\Omega$ associates a (possibly trivial) linear subspace of $\R^n$, denoted in this paper by $W(\mu, x)$, which is uniquely determined up to $\mu$-null sets by the following properties: \begin{enumeratethm} \item for every $\{F_t\}\in\F(\mu)$ there holds $T_xF_t\subset W(\mu, x)$ for $\Haus^1$-a.e.~$x\in F_t$ and a.e.~$t\in I$, where $T_xF_t$ is the approximate tangent line to the set $F_t$ at~$x$; \item $W(\mu,\cdot)$ is $\mu$-minimal among all bundles $W(\cdot)$ that satisfy property \ref{def:decbun-i}, in the sense that $W(\mu, x) \subset W(x)$ for $\mu$-a.e.~$x$. \end{enumeratethm} \end{parag}